carlossg/croc-hunter-java/flagger/README.md

     kubectl --namespace istio-system port-forward deploy/flagger-grafana 3000

 Access it at [http://localhost:3000](http://localhost:3000) using admin/admin
-Go to the `canary-analysis` dashboard and select
+Go to the `Istio Canary` dashboard and select

 * namespace: `jx-production`
 * primary: `jx-production-croc-hunter-java-primary`